 Performance: max speed Mach 2+, ceiling 55,000 ft, range (approx) 500 miles.
-COMMENTARY

-The F-4 was selected as the source aircraft for the replacement of the QF-106 Full-Scale Aerial Target (FSAT) when the F-106 inventory was depleted.
-The QF-4 provides for a larger operational performance envelope (maneuvering) and greater payload capability compared with its predecessors.
-A complement of 326 F-4E, F-4G, and RF-4C aircraft have been identified for conversion to FSATs
+The QF-4 replaced the QF-106 Full-Scale Aerial Target (FSAT) in 1998 when the F-106 inventory was depleted.
+The QF-4 provides for a larger operational performance envelope (maneuvering) and greater pay-load capability compared with its predecessors.